thenoseman/vim_config/README.markdown

 your document using a trigger word.
 Checkout the help files (`:help snipmate`) or view the plugin's website at vim.org for more specifics.

-### Space.vim ###

-Space.vim allows you to use the <Space> key as a repeat key for some complex motion commands (most notably for me, searching - I can search for something and then hit space to move forward and shift-space to move backwards through the results).
-Run `:help space-intro` to read up on it.

 ### Surround.vim ###

 Surround.vim allows you to do fancy things with surrounding